Why Proactive Customer Service is the Key to Soaring in the Airline Industry

 Source

 The fragmentation of the airline sector is one of the main problems for both customers and agents.
-The consumer data is hardly cohesive.
+The consumer data is hardly cohesive and trackable.
 For example, a customer raises a refund ticket or a cancellation request to an airline.
 Different departments are in charge of different aspects of the customer’s experience.
-In addition to the numerous partners and other service providers engaged, the sales department, for instance, will manage tickets while another will create the in-flight experience, and the finance department will take care of the refund part.
-The outcome is a disjointed and inaccurate passenger experience.

-Lengthy response times:
+2. Lengthy response times

 According to Eurocontrol (a pan-European, civil-military organization dedicated to supporting European aviation), 52 attacks were reported in 2020; in 2021, 48; and in 2022, 50 attacks were reported through the end of August.
 Thus, cyber attacks in 2022 have only just surpassed the average of 2020 and 2021.